isaiaherb/SQL-Portfolio-/README.md

 European Soccer DB Project:
 Led a database initiative encompassing exhaustive information on teams, leagues, and matches in European Soccer spanning seasons 2008-2016.
 Leveraging data from Kaggle, undertook comprehensive analysis and querying tasks, showcasing a strong command of SQL for data manipulation and strategic insights in the context of European soccer datasets.

+Spotify Top 50 Songs Analysis Project:
+This project exemplifies my adeptness in SQL querying and proficiency in utilizing Python analysis techniques.
+Focused on the top 50 songs on Spotify in 2021, the analysis integrates advanced methods like the Random Forest Regressor to identify the factors exerting the most influence on a song's popularity.
+This demonstrates a holistic approach to data exploration, combining SQL skills for database interaction with sophisticated analytical techniques in Python to derive meaningful insights from the dataset.

 # About Me
 I am a motivated data analyst seeking new opportunities to apply my SQL skills.
 I have experience working with large datasets across industries like retail, healthcare, and finance.
 Please reach out if you would like to discuss potential data projects and roles!